 Start Sunday slowly with a leisurely 1.2-kilometre track through Colac’s Botanic Gardens on the Lake Colac foreshore.
 The various paths cover some 15 hectares of these historic gardens with over 1,000 specimens including trees registered by the National Trust.
 You can even cruise the gardens by car if you like, this is only one of two drive-through botanic gardens in Victoria.

 These gardens were redesigned by landscape architect William Guilfoyle in 1910, famous for redesigning Melbourne’s Royal Botanic Gardens.
 A clever idea of Guilfoyle’s was to terrace the gentle slope facing the lake to provide viewing for events such as rowing regattas.
-Another smart move in more recent times was to convert the original caretaker’s cottage into a café.
-Our next stop.
+Another smart move in more recent times was to convert the original caretaker’s cottage into a cafe.

 Colac is famed as the ‘Gateway to the Otways’.
 Before heading home hit the road and sample the region’s best fresh produce, wines, beers and gourmet treats along the Otways Harvest Trail.
 Walk one of the many trails of the Great Otway National Park or drive further to the southern coastal cliffs, beaches and mighty 12 Apostles.

 Colac is less than 2hours from Melbourne via the M1 inland route.